 Buying your dream home can be an exhilarating experience.
 But it comes with its own set of challenges, too.
 Hence, there is a bit of apprehension in the minds of those buyers, especially first-time buyers.

-Here are the seven key aspects you should know so that you’re confident to take up the home buying journey without any hiccups.
+Here are the seven key aspects you should know to take up the home-buying journey without any hiccups.

 1. Know Your Credit Score

-Checking your credit score is the first step in your home buying journey.
+Checking your credit score is the first step in your home-buying journey.
 This will help you understand where you stand financially.
-Mortgage lenders consider the credit score to decide on your creditworthiness.Some companies such as United Consumer Financial Services may also not want to finance your purchase, although reading unbiased and honest reviews online will clue you in on their exact requirements.
+Mortgage lenders consider the credit score to decide on your creditworthiness.Some companies, such as United Consumer Financial Services, may want to avoid financing your purchase.
+However, reading unbiased and honest reviews online will determine their exact requirements.

-If your credit score is high, you can negotiate to get a cheaper interest on your mortgage, which translates into lower monthly payments.
+If your credit score is high, you can negotiate a cheaper mortgage interest, which translates into lower monthly payments.

 In case your credit score is not up to the desired level, take some time to fix it before you start your home-buying process.